-The Illinois Pension Code (for TRS, SURS, SERS, JRS, and GARS) establishes a method that does not adequately fund the systems, back loading contributions and targeting the accumulation of assets equal to 90% of the actuarial liability in the year 2045.
-This contribution level does not conform to generally accepted actuarial principles and practices.
-Generally accepted actuarial funding methods target the accumulation of assets equal to 100% of the actuarial liability, not 90%.
+The Illinois Pension Code (for TRS, SURS, SERS, JRS, and GARS) establishes a method that does not adequately fund the systems.
+It requires the actuary to calculate the employer contribution as the level percentage of projected payroll that would accumulate assets equal to 90% of the actuarial accrued liability in the year 2045 if all assumptions are met.
+This methodology does not conform to generally accepted actuarial principles and practices.
+Generally accepted actuarial funding methods target the accumulation of assets equal to 100% of the actuarial accrued liability, not 90%.